growupboron/agl-docs/docs/0_Getting_Started/2_Building_AGL_Image/2_Downloading_AGL_Software.md

      ```bash
      $ cd $AGL_TOP
-     $ mkdir <release-branch-name>
+     $ mkdir jellyfish
-     $ cd <release-branch-name>
+     $ cd jellyfish
      $ repo init -b jellyfish -u https://gerrit.automotivelinux.org/gerrit/AGL/AGL-repo
      $ repo sync
      ```

    * **Cutting-Edge Files:**
-     Using the "cutting-edge" AGL files gives you a snapshot of the "master" directory.
+     Using the "cutting-edge" AGL files gives you a snapshot of the "master" branch.
-     The resulting local repository you download is dynamic and can become out-of-date with the upstream repository depending on community contributions.
+     The resulting local repository you download is dynamic and changes frequently depending on community contributions.
      The advantage of using "cutting-edge" AGL files is that you have the absolute latest features, which are often under development, for AGL.